 - Initial upfront deposit to cover 1-2 months care; expect to pay upwards of £1,500

-Local Authority Funded: If you have secured Local Authority funding then it is vital to establish whether the care service accepts the rate of pay awarded.
-If they do not, then you will need to establish what the ‘top-up’ fee per week is.
-Top-up fees can vary hugely, they can be a little as £5 per week to £500+ per week, payable by the family or a third party.
+Local Authority Funded: If you have secured Local Authority funding, then it is vital to establish whether the care service accepts the rate of pay awarded.
+If they do not, then you will need to determine the ‘top-up’ fee per week.
+Top-up fees can vary hugely; they can be as little as £5 per week to £500+ per week, payable by the family or a third party.

 2. Ratings & Reviews: What are other people saying about the Care Home?

-All care services in England are regulated by the Care Quality Commision (CQC), both Scotlands and Wales’ regulatory bodies are called the Care Inspectorate, but operate entirely independently.
-The purpose of these regulatory bodies is the same - to ensure registered care services are providing safe and effective care.
+All care services in England are regulated by the Care Quality Commission (CQC), while in Scotland and Wales, the regulatory bodies are called the Care Inspectorate, but operate entirely independently.
+The purpose of these regulatory bodies is the same: to ensure that registered care services provide safe and effective care.

-Each regulatory body has their own process for monitoring services, all of which include inspections.
-Inspectors normally spend 2-days with services before going away and reporting on their findings.
-As well as writing a full inspection report, the service will also be awarded with an overall rating.
+Each regulatory body has its own process for monitoring services, all of which include inspections.
+Inspectors typically spend two days with the services before departing and reporting on their findings.
+In addition to writing a comprehensive inspection report, the service will also receive an overall rating.

 There are a number of ways to find out the latest rating for a care service and gain access to the full inspection report, including: